Enabling this provides you with more accurate distances to providers and locations

-The Spectrum Health/Michigan State University Internal Medicine/Pediatrics Residency program is designed to prepare you for a career either as a primary care physician or to provide you with a foundation for subspecialty training.
+The Corewell Health – Grand Rapids/Michigan State University Internal Medicine/Pediatrics Residency program is designed to prepare you for a career either as a primary care physician or to provide you with a foundation for subspecialty training.
 We are a four-year program, accepting four residents annually.
 Upon completion, residents will be board-eligible in both internal medicine and pediatrics and well equipped to sit for board certifying examinations in each area.

-Our program is ACGME accredited and our board pass rate is 95% on both the American Board of Internal Medicine and America Board of Pediatrics certifying examination.
+Our program is ACGME accredited and our board pass rate is above national average on both the American Board of Internal Medicine and American Board of Pediatrics certifying examination.
 We offer residents robust training experience in both community and academic hospital settings, including complex/rare conditions.

 It's about you!
-Development and discovery are the fundamental forces behind the Spectrum Health/Michigan State University Internal Medicine/Pediatrics Residency program at Helen DeVos Children's Hospital.
+Development and discovery are the fundamental forces behind the Corewell Health – Grand Rapids/Michigan State University Internal Medicine/Pediatrics Residency program at Helen DeVos Children's Hospital.
 We strive to create an educational atmosphere where medical knowledge is learned, patient management skills are honed, and discovery of your calling is revealed.

 Our program began in 1985 in response to a desire of medical students to obtain a significant depth and breadth of training that would allow for a number of career options ranging from primary care to fellowship training.
 We found that many fourth-year medical students have not decided on a career path or change their plans in the first several years of residency.
 Therefore, we structured our curriculum to allow for broad exposure early in training, so that you can work with hospitalists, subspecialists as well as outpatient primary care med/peds physicians.
 The educational experience is also enhanced by the diverse populations we serve.
 The clinic population is a range of patients from Hispanic, African American and European descents.
 Residents also rotate through private med/peds offices in suburban practices.